hervenivon/awesome-discoveries/README.md

 #### Ethics

-* [Researchh priorities for robust and beneficial Artificial Intelligence](https://futureoflife.org/ai-open-letter/) - The first round of people who expressed worries in the current research state of AI.
+* [Research priorities for robust and beneficial Artificial Intelligence](https://futureoflife.org/ai-open-letter/) - The first round of people who expressed worries in the current research state of AI.
 It should be directed toward beneficial outcomes: "our AI systems must do what we want them to do".
 * [China’s top AI scientist drives development of ethical guidelines](https://www.scmp.com/news/china/science/article/2181573/chinas-top-ai-scientist-drives-development-ethical-guidelines) - Yes it is time for the world to align itself on where it wants to go
 * [Thinking inside the box: using and controlling an Oracle AI](https://link.springer.com/article/10.1007/s11023-012-9282-2) - Controlling AI has been a problem for a while even before the rise of deep learning.
 In this paper, you'll discover that a particular topic can raise a lot of questions, even if it seems simple at first: here controlling an Oracle AI that doesn't act in the world except by answering questions.
 * [Google is trying to remove gender bias from its translation services](https://www.fastcompany.com/90278118/google-is-trying-to-remove-gender-bias-from-its-translation-services) - Gender bias is one of the problem in engineering, mostly only male all around.
 It is so easy to implement those bias and transmit them to the machine.